intel/neural-compressor/examples/mxnet/object_detection/README.md

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

 As this example use COCO dataset, use COCOEval as metric which is can find [here](https://cocodataset.org/).
-So we integrate MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with iLiT by the second use case.
+So we integrate MXNet SSD-ResNet50_v1/SSD-Mobilenet1.0 with iLiT by the second use case.

 ### Write Yaml config file

 In examples directory, there is a template.yaml.
-We could remove most of items and only keep mandotory item for tuning.
+We could remove most of items and only keep mandatory items for tuning.

 ```